tuantran0910/docs/README.md

 # Website

-My personal portfolio website.
+My name is Tran Ngoc Tuan, this is my personal portfolio website.
 You can view it [here](https://www.tuantrann.work/).

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.